Skip to main content

 Welcome to your new home!

-Fly from your home to your selected EF Language Campus location: Nice, Barcelona, Rome, Munich, or Tokyo.
+Fly from your home to your selected EF Language Campus location in Nice, Barcelona, Rome, Munich, Seoul, or Tokyo.
 Settle into your new home with orientations and sessions to get you acquainted with your cohort and your home for the semester.

 Days 90-157: Monday, February 16 – Friday, April 24